SAD Neural Networks: Divergent Gradient Flows and Asymptotic Optimality via o-minimal Structures: A dichotomy for definable gradient flows

-Below, we state our first main theorem about the gradient flows of neural network loss landscapes in the $C^1$ definable setting. \todo{another way to say: gradient flows of neural network training loss landscapes ?} We consider both the the empirical loss with respect to a finite dataset (see \autoref{item-finite-dataset} below) and the true loss with respect to a continuous data distribution (see \autoref{item-continuous-data} below).
+Below, we characterize the gradient flows of neural network loss landscapes in the $C^1$ definable setting.
+Our result is mostly a well-known consequence of the available literature.
+We consider both the empirical loss with respect to a finite dataset (see \autoref{item-finite-dataset} below) and the true loss with respect to a continuous data distribution (see \autoref{item-continuous-data} below).